GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

       "name": "2.
 How does the calculator work?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "The calculator determines optimal lot sizes for each trade based on specified risk percentage and stop loss.
 It also explores risk-reward ratios, targeting a 1:2 ratio for successful trades.
-The tool adapts to different account types, such as Cent Account or Standard Account, ensuring precision in position sizing."
+The tool adapts to different account types, such as Cent Account or Standard Account, ensuring precision in lot sizing."
       }
     },
     {